Tsunami in a Dream: Unraveling the Hidden Meanings

 What is the Islamic meaning of dreaming about tsunami waves?

 In Islamic dream interpretation, turbulent water and waves represent emotional turmoil, inner unrest, and spiritual challenges.
 A tsunami-scale wave can suggest a significant life test is approaching.
-Surviving the wave in the dream is generally seen as a positive sign — an indication of faith and strength sufficient to navigate the trial.
+Surviving the wave is generally a positive sign, an indication of faith and strength sufficient to handle the trial.

 Is seeing a tsunami in a dream good or bad?